-Discover the 10 Best Things to Do in Tunbridge Wells
+14 Best Things to Do in Royal Tunbridge Wells: The Historic Spa Town Guide

 Tunbridge Wells is the Kent’s only historic spa town, full of amazing history and beautiful buildings.
-The town has many parks and lots of independent and quirky shops.
+I love, that it has many green parks and lots of independent and quirky shops.
 Interestingly, the town is officially called Royal Tunbridge Wells and was given this name in 1909 by King Edward VII because the British royal family and nobility loved visiting the town.

 1. Enjoy the historic spa atmosphere at The Pantiles